finm-32900/textbook/lectures/Week2/what_is_a_task_runner.md

 For a more complex workflow with PyDoit, see the example at the beginning of this page.
 To see a working example, examine now the `blank_project` repository I've made available here: https://github.com/jmbejara/blank_project.
 My template here borrows from the template created by [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
 We'll now walk through this project, after concluding.

 ##  Conclusion
-Both GNU Make and Python PyDoit offer powerful solutions for automating build processes and task execution.
+Both Make and Python PyDoit offer powerful solutions for automating build processes and task execution.
 The choice between them often depends on the specific requirements of a project, such as the programming language used, the complexity of the task, and the user's familiarity with Python.
-While GNU Make is more traditional and widely used in compiling, PyDoit provides a more flexible and Python-centric approach to task automation.
+While Make is more traditional and widely used in compiling, PyDoit provides a more flexible and Python-centric approach to task automation.